GSA/search.digitalgov.gov/_posts/2013-08-21-collections.md

 ***Did you know?*** You can set up a search box on your website that limits results to your collection.

-Start with the standard form snippet on the [Activate Search](/sites/manual/activate.html) page.
+Start with the standard form snippet on the [Code Snippets](/sites/manual/code.html) page under the Activate Search tab.
 Change the form action to `action="http://search.usa.gov/search/docs` and add the following line to limit the results to your collection.

 `<input type="hidden" name="dc" value="###">`